 What We Learned About Rechargeable Batteries

-The right battery for you is really determined by your needs.
-Of course you’ll need the right size – you can’t squeeze a D battery into a AA slot – but certain factors like greater capacity or low cost will be more important will be more important to you than others.
+The right battery for you is determined by your needs.
+Of course, you’ll need the right size – you can’t squeeze a D battery into a AA slot – but certain factors like greater capacity or low cost could impact which style you choose.

 Best Rechargeable Batteries